Nian-Fu/Nian-Fu/README.md

 ## Hi there 👋

-I'm Funian, a tech enthusiast ，love sports and guitar!
+I'm Funian, a tech enthusiast ，sports-driven to stay energetic and love guitar!

 ### 🌟 About Me
 - Master's graduate from the School of Computer Science, Sichuan University
-- Sports-driven to stay energized for tech exploration
 - Share project demos, learning notes & AI tool analyses

 ### 🧠 Core Interests